yduartep/angular-multiversion-onedomain/README.md

 # Angular multi-version single domain

-This project demonstrates how to deploy multiple angular apps on different `Docker` containers using the same domain.
-The apps are developed on different angular versions and every uri you type, will redirect to the specific server through `Nginx HTTP Proxying`.
+This project use some `micro-frontend` concepts to demonstrates how to deploy multiple angular apps on different `Docker` containers responding under the `same domain`.
+The apps are developed on different angular versions and the static content are served from different servers depending of the request typed.
+This is achieved through the use of `Nginx HTTP Proxying`.

 The project is composed of two apps: `angularjs_demo` developed in angular version 1.6 and `angular6_demo` developed on angular version 6.